 Bed Bug Myth #2 – Eggs and shed skins are a sign of bed bug infestation?

 Mostly False.
-Bed bug’s eggs are distinctive but it’s still possible to not recognize them or mistaken them with these of other insects.
+Bed bug’s eggs are distinctive but it’s still possible to not recognize them or mistake them with those of other insects.
 Skin sheds are easier to define but only if they are whole.
 The only true sign that there is a bed bug infestation is seeing living bed bugs.

 Bed Bug Myth #3 – Bed bugs live in clothes?!